-There are business activities which the NYDA grant programme, for moral reasons, does not support.
-These include tobacco, gambling and alcohol as a primary income generator, and pyramid sales schemes.
+There are business activities that the NYDA grant programme, for moral reasons, does not support.
+These include tobacco, gambling and alcohol as primary income generators, and pyramid sales schemes.

-There are terms and conditions that must be met, including a due diligence, before the grant is approved.
+Some terms and conditions must be met, including due diligence, before the grant is approved.

 The grant funding cannot be used for the following: